sammuelyee/docs/_includes/import.md

 "https://documentation.cartodb.com/api/v1/imports/?api_key=3102343c42da0f1ffe6014594acea8b1c4e7fd64"`
 {% endhighlight %}

-The response to this request would have the following format, yielding a success import:
+The response to this request would have the following format, returning a success value if the import process is correctly enqueued:

 <div class="code-title">RESPONSE</div>
 {% highlight javascript %}